 In short, many people decide to stay together for their family’s sake just until the holidays are over and, as the Business Insider article clarifies, they file for divorce “once the holiday glow has waned and spouses settle back into old habits.”

 Are you thinking about filing for divorce in the New Year?
 Divorce in Cook County can be complicated, but a Chicago divorce lawyer can assist you.
-Contact the Arami Law Office to speak with an advocate about your case.
+Contact Arami Law to speak with an advocate about your case.